gyng/betabot/README.md

 The project is linted with Rubocop, and will fail CI if any violations are found.

 ## License
-Hudda is licensed under the MIT License.
+betabot is licensed under the MIT License.